-We continue to see a lot of changes with not only title loans in Arizona, but all types of short term loans in general.
+We continue to see many changes with title loans in Arizona and all types of payday loans in general.
 By itself, this is not unexpected.
-There are quite a few states that ban title loans outright and here in Arizona most types of payday loans are not allowed.
+A few states ban title loans outright, and here in Arizona, most payday loans are not allowed.
 So we should expect more changes over the next few years as this industry is always evolving.
-Let’s get right into what’s different and what updates and revisions we expect to see over the next few years.
+Let’s get right into what’s different and what updates and revisions to title loan laws in Arizona we expect to see over the next few years.

 Always check that your lender has an active license with the Arizona Department of Financial Institutions.
 You can look this up on their website, which features an AZ license lookup page.
 Once you know your company has a license, you will have that extra peace of mind to know they will follow the regulations already in place.
 Arizona is a bit different from other states regarding online loans.

 As mentioned above, most traditional payday loans are not allowed in AZ.
 You used to walk into any pawn shop or check cashing location in Phoenix or Tucson and get a cash advance within a few minutes.
 That all changed when payday advances with interest rates over 36% became illegal.
 You can still find Arizona lending products with rates above 36%.
 These options include installment loans, tribal lending products, and car title loans.